Tyreezew/Team-Profile-Generator/README.md

 * Contact

 # Installation
-The user should clone the repository from GitHub and download Node.
+The user should clone the repository from GitHub and download node.
 This application also requires a file system (fs) and inquirer module.
 For testing purposes, this application uses Jest.
+So, ensure Inquirer and Jest packages are installed.

 # Usage
-Use inquirer from your command line to answer questions about your team members.
-View walk through video here
+The user will naviagte to the index.js file in the terminal.
+The user should then type node index.js in the terminal where they will then be prompted with a series of questions.
+After the user answers each question and add all of their desired team members, the user's input will be added to specific sections of the newly generated HTML file.